 Where: Davidson Park, Healey Way, Forestville NSW 2087

-Can you recommend any others?
+Can you recommend any secret swimming spots in Sydney?
 Let me know!